greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

     [blocksize={8192-2097152} ]
 ```

-and storage\_parameter for the table is:
+and storage\_parameter for a table or parition is:

 ```
    appendoptimized={TRUE|FALSE}